-The Australian Government’s Regional Arts Fund (RAF) will provide $408,395 to support 18 new projects in regional, rural and remote New South Wales in 2021.
+The Australian Government’s Regional Arts Fund will provide $408,395 to support 18 new projects in regional NSW in 2021.

 This includes four projects for the Central West region (details below).